DaveyJH/ci-portfolio-four/README.md

 ### User Requirements

-The original user stories were based on psuedo personas created for the project.
+The original user stories were based on pseudo personas created for the project.
 Due to time constraints and other priorities, the scope of the project has been reduced from the initial conception and is well documented through version control.
 The original user